Carved Lands

 I spoke to friends who were fighting the fire, desperately keeping it away from the villages where it was rapidly encroaching.
 It was a debilitating thing to witness, knowing that there was little I could do to help.

-I needed to divert my focus into what I can be doing now, something useful, something productive — this frustratingly familiar period of limbo when starting over again in a new place — when I came across a story about a local farmer-turned-knife-maker who lives in the upper Engadin region of the Swiss Alps.
+I needed to divert my focus into what I can be doing now, something useful, something productive — this frustratingly familiar period of limbo when starting over again in a new place — when I came across a story about a local farmer and knife-maker who lives in the Upper Engadin region of the Swiss Alps.

 It was the spark of inspiration I needed, so I reached out and received a response a few days later.